boucaron/Earthship/README.md

 - No floor insulation, typically use an insulation material able to support compressive load.

 ### Angled Windows
 - Having angled windows optimized for Winter  means longer windows.
 Larger windows means: additional cost, additional heat losses.
 Additional can be issues for the rain, the snow, additional cleanup needed and a lot of additional heat during the summer due to the orientation.
+Also, if something fall from the roof, the risk of braking the glass.

 ## Improvements